andwu137/preztool/README.md

         - [ ] Cropped
     - [ ] Crop the screen
 - Recapture Screen
-    - [X] Take a screenshot of desktop and reload the app background
+    - [X] Take a screenshot of desktop and reload the app background: `t`

 # Dynamic Build:
 ## Prerequisites: